Kalanchoe beauverdii Raym.-Hamet

-Kalanchoe beauverdii is a climber with branching, gray, wiry stems that clamber and twine and hold green to dark purple, succulent leaves with numerous easily caducous bulbils on the teeth.
-The leaves are very variable in shape and size, linear, narrowly spatulate, hastate, ovate to oblong, sometimes trilobate-hastate, up to 2 inches (5 cm) long and held in widely, opposite pairs alternating 90 degrees from the last pair.
-The reed-purple tinged, gray-green flowers hang downwards in terminal clusters in winter and spring.
+Kalanchoe beauverdii is a succulent climber with branching gray wiry stems that clamber and twine holding, green to dark purple leaves with numerous easily caducous bulbils on the teeth.
+The leaves vary in shape and size, from linear, narrowly spatulate, hastate, ovate to oblong, sometimes trilobate-hastate.
+They are up to 2 inches (5 cm) long and held in widely opposite pairs alternating 90 degrees from the last pair.
+Flowers are pale green to grey-green streaked with red-purple and hang downwards in terminal clusters in winter and spring.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Kalanchoe care is minimal but be cautious about light levels.
 Intense sunlight can burn the tips of the leaves.
 Place pots in partial sun to light shade areas when growing Kalanchoes.